Chapter 2. Get started using the Insights for RHEL malware detection service

 2.2.3.
 User Access roles for the Malware detection service

-The following predefined roles on the Red Hat Hybrid Cloud Console enable access to malware detection features in Insights for Red Hat Enterprise Linux:
+The following predefined roles on the Red Hat Hybrid Cloud Console enable access to malware detection features in Insights for Red Hat Enterprise Linux.

 There is no "default-group" role for malware detection service users.
-For users to be able to view data or control settings in the malware detection service, they must be members of an User Access group with one of the following roles:
+For users to be able to view data or control settings in the malware detection service, they must be members of the User Access group with one of the following roles:

-• Malware detection viewer
+Malware detection viewer |

-• Malware detection administrator
+Malware detection administrator |

 2.3.
 Viewing malware detection scan results in the Red Hat Hybrid Cloud Console